The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: Irreducibility of Severi varieties

 Consider the polygon $\Delta''$ of height one, whose non-horizontal sides are parallel to the non-horizontal sides of $\Delta\cap \left(\RR\times [r_0,r_0+1]\right)$, the top side has length one, and the bottom side has length $a_0-a_1+1$, which is non-negative by the assumption of the proposition.
 Pick any unimodular curve $(\Gamma'',h'')$ of reduced degree $\nabla''$ dual to $\Delta''$, and let $l''$ be the leg of $\Gamma''$ of slope $(0,1)$.
 After appropriate shifts of $h'$ and $h''$, we may assume that $h''(l'')$ and $h'(l')$ belong to the $y$-axis, $h''$ maps the vertices of $\Gamma''$ sufficiently low in the lower half-plane, and $h'$ maps the vertices of $\Gamma'$ sufficiently high in the upper half-plane.
 Then the floors of $\Gamma'\cup\Gamma''$ are disjoint.
 Indeed, by construction, any intersection point of two floors must be an intersection between non-vertical legs of $\Gamma'$ and $\Gamma''$, but such intersections do not exist by the construction and the convexity of $\Delta$.

 To construct the desired curve $(\Gamma,h)$ of degree $\nabla$, it remains to cut the legs $l'$ and $l''$ at the preimages of the origin, and glue the curves $\Gamma'$ and $\Gamma''$ along these cuts.
-Then $h'$ and $h''$ glue to a parametrization of the curve $\Gamma$, and the resulting curve is a unimodular ssfd curve of genus zero with disjoint floors and degree $\nabla$; see Figure~\ref{fig:gluing} (i).
+Then $h'$ and $h''$ glue to a parametrization of the curve $\Gamma$, and the resulting curve is a unimodular ssfd curve of genus zero with disjoint floors and degree $\nabla$; see Figure~\ref{fig:gluing}(i).

 To complete the proof, it remains to prove that if $1\le g\le |\Delta^\circ\cap\ZZ^2|$ and there exists a unimodular ssfd curve of genus $g-1$ with disjoint floors and degree $\nabla$, then there exists also such a curve of genus $g$.
 Let $(\Gamma,h)$ be such a curve of genus $g-1$.
 We claim that it has at least one self-intersection point.
-Indeed, if there are no self-intersection points, then $(\Gamma,h)$ is dual to a primitive triangulation of $\Delta$, and therefore has genus $|\Delta^\circ\cap\ZZ^2|$, which is a contradiction.
+Indeed, if there are no self-intersection points, then $h$ is injective and the image $h(\Gamma)\subset \RR^2$ is a tri-valent graph as $(\Gamma,h)$ is simple.
+It follows that $(\Gamma,h)$ is dual to a primitive triangulation of $\Delta$.
+In particular, all inner integral points of $\Delta$ are vertices of the triangulation; and therefore, the curve $(\Gamma,h)$ has genus $|\Delta^\circ\cap\ZZ^2|>g-1$, which is a contradiction.
 Pick a self-intersection point $p$.
 Since the floors of $\Gamma$ are disjoint, $p$ is the intersection of a floor $F$ with an elevator $E$.
-Consider the curve $(\Gamma_0, h)$ obtained from $\Gamma$ by gluing the preimages of $p$ into a $4$-valent vertex $w$, and its perturbation that splits $w$ into a pair of $3$-valent vertices such that the new edge is not contracted, see Figure~\ref{fig:gluing} (ii) for an illustration.
+Consider the curve $(\Gamma_0, h)$ obtained from $\Gamma$ by gluing the preimages of $p$ into a 4-valent vertex $w$, and its perturbation that splits $w$ into a pair of 3-valent vertices such that the new edge is not contracted, see Figure~\ref{fig:gluing}(ii) for an illustration.
 This perturbation is the desired unimodular, genus-$g$ ssfd curve with disjoint floors and degree $\nabla$. \end{proof}

 \begin{rem} The last part of the argument fails for admissible polygons.
-In fact there exist $0$-admissible polygons that are not $g$-admissible for some $0<g\le |\Delta^\circ\cap\ZZ^2|$ as the example on Figure~\ref{fig:admissible} shows. \end{rem}
+In fact, there exist 0-admissible polygons that are not $g$-admissible for some $0<g\le |\Delta^\circ\cap\ZZ^2|$ as the example on Figure~\ref{fig:admissible} shows. \end{rem}